 A change in immigration laws could mean a death sentence for a Contra Costa Country resident

-A 24-four-year-old Isabel Bueso from Guatemalan relies on weekly treatments for a rare disease that she cannot get in her home country.
+Isabel Bueso, 24, relies on weekly treatments for a rare disease that she cannot get in her home country of Guatamala.
 But a government program that has allowed her to stay since she was seven could prevent her from getting treatment.

-"This is a treatment that is every single week for the rest of my life," said Bueso's.
+"This is a treatment that is every single week for the rest of my life," said Bueso.
 "And if it stops at any moment I’m going to die."

-Bueso relies on weekly infusion of enzymes to treat a rare generic disease that has stunt her growth, narrowed her airways and weakened her heart.
+Bueso relies on weekly infusions of enzymes to treat a rare genetic disease that has stunted her growth, narrowed her airways and weakened her heart.

 "Life expectancy was really short for me and now I’m 24-years-old," Bueso said.

-Now Bueso has been ordered by the Department of Ho meland Security to return home and her family received a letter giving them just 33 days to leave or face deportation.
+Now Bueso has been ordered by the Department of Homeland Security to return home.
+Her family has received a letter giving them just 33 days to leave or face deportation.
 The government has ended a medical deferred action program that allows patients receiving critical treatment to stay in the U.S.

 "It would be the same decision as if you were pulling the plug on a respirator," said Dr. Paul Hernandez.

-Bueso’s doctor says without the enzyme treatment her health would rapidly decline and she may only have months to live.
+Bueso’s doctor said without the enzyme treatment her health would rapidly decline and she may only have months to live.

-Congressman Mark DeSaulnier says he is doing all he can and has teamed up with other lawmakers to write letters requesting a review and introduced a bill on her behalf.
+Congressman Mark DeSaulnier said he is doing all he can and has teamed up with other lawmakers to write letters requesting a review and introduced a bill on her behalf.

-"If I have to lock myself to their front door when ICE officers come I’ll do that but this is just ridiculous it’s not how Americans treat people," said Rep. Mark DeSaulnier.
+"If I have to lock myself to their front door when ICE officers come, I’ll do that.
+But this is just ridiculous, it’s not how Americans treat people," said DeSaulnier.

 NBC Bay Area reached out to ICE who in statement said it simply can’t decide “on a categorical basis to exempt entire groups of aliens from the immigration laws enacted by Congress.”

-The college grad and law school hopeful prays she finds an answer.
+The college grad and law school hopeful prays she will find an answer.